European Network Development Plan (TYNDP)

 The scenarios for expanding APG’s and VÜN’s transmission grids in Austria, which represent different possible future developments, have been coordinated and provide the input data and the general framework.
 Using several scenarios for one future point in time makes it possible to create a “scenario space” that covers a broader range of future developments.
 For each of these scenarios, analyses are carried out for the required grid expansion so that the grid expansion projects thus identified will ideally generate corresponding solutions in multiple scenarios and hence represent robust solutions.
 The scenarios differ mainly in terms of the scope of renewable energy expansion, development of the conventional power plant facilities, consumption trends and the operating environment in Europe (e.g. carbon certificate pricing).

 The compilation of uniform, long-term European scenario data, market models and grid models is one of the key results of the TYNDP.
-However, the identification of new projects and their evaluation is also a central task of the plan.
-The following new projects were identified and evaluated in the TYNDP 2020 and do not form part of the current Network Development Plan:
+However, the identification of new projects and their evaluation, reflected in the Infrastructure Gaps Report, is also a central task of the plan.

 Cost-benefit analysis

 A cost-benefit analysis (CBA) has been performed for all TYNDP projects, as stipulated in Regulation (EU) No 347/2013.
 A multi-criteria analysis was chosen as the methodology for the CBA.
 This means that not all indicators calculated can be monetised.
-Following an extensive consultation and participation process, the methodology and the description of the indicators were submitted for approval by the European Commission and applied to the TYNDP 2022 projects.
-More information specifically about Austria is provided in Chapter II, and the regionalisation of the assumptions for Austria is covered in Annex A of APG’s Network Development Plan.
+Following an extensive consultation and participation process, the methodology and the description of the indicators were submitted for approval by the European Commission and applied to the TYNDP 2024 projects.
+More information specifically about Austria is provided in Chapter 1.3 in APG’s Network Development Plan.

 Stephan Österbauer